NonStop (server computers)

 NonStop is a series of server computers introduced to market in 1976 by Tandem Computers Incorporated, beginning with the NonStop product line.
 It was followed by the Tandem Integrity NonStop line of lock-step fault-tolerant computers, now defunct (not to be confused with the later and much different Hewlett-Packard Integrity product line extension).
 The original NonStop product line is currently offered by Hewlett Packard Enterprise since Hewlett-Packard Company's split in 2015.
 Because NonStop systems are based on an integrated hardware/software stack, Tandem and later HPE also developed the NonStop OS operating system for them.

 NonStop systems are, to an extent, self-healing.
 To circumvent single points of failure, they are equipped with almost all redundant components.
 When a mainline component fails, the system automatically falls back to the backup.

 These systems can be used by banks, stock exchanges, payment applications, retail companies, energy and utility services, healthcare organizations, manufacturers, telecommunication providers, transportation, and other enterprises requiring extremely high uptime.
+In 2002, 95% of worldwide stock transactions and two-thirds of credit card transactions were handled by NonStop computers.